cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 #### Controls

 We accept user input via the *`stringData`* in the K8s Secret resource.
-Kubernetes mitigates vulnerabilities in the Secret resource by encoding the string when the Secret is created or updated.
+We will need to escape/encode this information before using them in the backend.

 The values placed in `custom-values.yaml` are determined by the user.
 To guarantee that the parameters we accept have not been manipulated for malicious purposes, we will supply a JSON schema to impose an expected structure on input.